Dosmaster4life/cse212tutorial/stacks/stacks.md

 # Stack Problem
-John needs a program that reverses whatever he types for his company.
+John needs a program that reverses input for his company.
 Develop a prototype program that reverses any string that is passed into your program.
 Use the [Stack.py](Stack.py) file and implement your solution.